Chinese intelligence activity abroad: France

 In December 2020, Huawei announced it will open its first large factory outside China in France next to the border with Germany.
 National and local newspapers have quickly expressed national security concerns about the location of the factory, situated between DRM headquarters, multiple electronic warfare, intelligence and transmission regiments, as well as about the company itself.
 The US Consul of Strasbourg met with the local mayor.

 In July 2021, the ANSSI issued a security alert about a "large intrusion campaign impacting numerous French entities" described as "especially virulent" using the mode of operation of APT31.
 Two weeks later, Minister of the Armed Forces Florence Parly at the International Cybersecurity Forum suggested the emergence of "a new cold war in cyberspace [...] without the corresponding restraint. [...]
 There is no red phone in the cyber" and warned "we could be confronted to quickly and uncontrollably escalating situations with unseen crisis and unpredictable domino effects".

 In March 2023, Taiwan's Overseas Community Affairs Council (OCAC) announced that a Chinese overseas police station in France engaged in cyberattacks against an OCAC language school in France.

 A former employee of Beijing's Academy of Science and Technology and the president of Stahd Europe—a subsidiary of the Chinese telecommunications company Emposat—was reportedly involved in activities that raised national security concerns in France.
 French intelligence agents from the Defence Intelligence and Security Directorate (DRSD) identified a suspicious satellite dish installed on a balcony near agricultural silos.
 Unlike standard television dishes, the equipment was outfitted with specialized components directed at the CNES (Centre National d'Études Spatiales) ground stations in Issus-Aussaguel.
 These ground stations manage observation satellites developed by Airbus and Thales.
 The interception of signals from these satellites was considered a serious national security threat, prompting an investigation into possible espionage.

+In June 2026, Le Monde reported that French counterintelligence services had broken up a network of nine Chinese police stations operating in France.
+French authorities said the sites operated under China's Ministry of Public Security and were used to monitor the Chinese diaspora, identify dissidents, collect intelligence, and recruit informants.